Get 80% off your plan for your first 3 months*

 Key takeaways

-• Calculate sales tax by multiplying the item price by the tax rate (converted to decimal), then add the resulting tax amount to the original price to determine the total cost.
+• To calculate sales tax, multiply the item price by the tax rate as a decimal.
+Add that amount to the original price for the total cost.

-• Apply the combined tax rate that includes both state and local components, as rates vary significantly by location and can change frequently throughout the year.
+• Your combined tax rate includes both state and local components.
+Rates vary by location and can change throughout the year, so check them regularly.

 What is sales tax and why does it matter to your business?

-Sales tax is a consumption tax added to the price of goods and services at the point of sale.
-State and local governments levy this tax as a percentage of the sale price.
+Sales tax is a consumption tax that state and local governments add to the price of goods and services at the point of sale.
+As a small business owner, understanding how sales tax works helps you stay compliant and avoid costly penalties.

 Sales tax calculation formula

-Calculating sales tax is a two-step process.
-First, you find the tax amount, and then you add it to the original price to get the final cost.
+Calculating sales tax is a straightforward 2-step process.
+You find the tax amount first, then add it to the original price.

 • Total cost = item price + sales tax amount

-Before you can use these formulas, you'll need to convert the sales tax percentage into a decimal.
-You can do this by dividing the rate by 100.
+Before using these formulas, convert the tax percentage to a decimal by dividing it by 100.
 For example, a 7% sales tax rate becomes 0.07.
+A 6.25% rate becomes 0.0625.

 How to calculate sales tax step by step